 If you have ever felt that Christmas as a holiday lacked some true Spirit, or if your typical Decembers are more about survival than renewal, you may really need it.
 In fact, needing it is the reason we were given Advent in the first place.
 The ancient Church, in her wisdom, recognized that the arrival of God in human form was not just a casual appearance, but an event that has altered the course of history, giving us hope in the darkest of times.
 And, as such, this Advent of God is not to be bound by one day, but requires a whole season to prepare us to receive Christ into our hearts, our homes and our communities.
 It is our hope that these Advent guides will rekindle old memories of the Christmas Season but also created new ones.

-Write to “urbanskyepub[at]gmail[dot]com” for more information.
+Write to “urbanskyepub[at]gmail[dot]com” for more information about printed advent guides.
 (We know that you know what the real email address looks like—this weird form is so the bots don’t find it and send us loads o’ spam.
 Thanks.)

 The story of Advent is a story of place.
 The Creator became part of the creation as a human person in real space and time.
 There is an actual spot on the map where He arrived.
 There are roads He walked upon, houses He lived in, cities He visited, towns He worked in.
 We sense the “sacred” in these because Jesus was there; we are a visited people living on a visited planet.
 Thus, the Incarnation itself is an invitation to invite Jesus into every space—to set it apart—to make it sacred.